jekymin8232/vitalguardai-com/README.md

 ## The harder life becomes, the more precious people are.

+**Do not assume that people will volunteer their time indefinitely for free.**

+**Can you nominate someone for the Nobel Peace Prize simply because they spent years working without any compensation?**

+**No one on Earth can continue working indefinitely without support or recognition.
+Human beings need resources, stability, and the means to sustain their lives.**

+**Long-term dedication requires long-term support.
+Expecting endless work without any form of compensation is neither realistic nor sustainable.**

 **Offering support to those who are struggling is not merely an act of generosity.
 It is a commitment to the belief that every person deserves a chance at a better life.**

 **In the end, people are our most valuable resource.
 Treat them with dignity and respect.**